What is Skype.exe?

 by Skype Technologies S.A (www.skype.com) or AutoIt Team.

-Description: Skype.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ - mainly C:\Program Files\Skype\Phone\.
+Description: Skype.exe is not essential for the Windows OS and causes relatively few problems.
+Skype.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ - mainly C:\Program Files\Skype\Phone\.

 Known file sizes on Windows 7/XP are 13,179,660 bytes (99% of all occurrences), 845,312 bytes, 54,272 bytes, 12,598,440 bytes or 10,039,488 bytes.

 There is an icon for this program on the taskbar next to the clock.
 The program has a visible window.
 It is a Verisign signed file.
 Skype.exe is not a Windows system file.
 The file is a file without information about the developer of this file.
 It is certified by a trustworthy company.
 The software uses ports to connect to a LAN or the Internet.
 The program can be uninstalled in the Control Panel.
 Skype.exe is able to record inputs and monitor applications.
 Therefore the technical security rating is 9% dangerous, however also read the users reviews.